the1lab/1lab/src/Cat/Displayed/Instances/Simple.lagda.md

 corner of the lift, and then using the second projection as the lift itself.
-Intuitively, this encodes a substitution of contexts: because we are working with a simple type theory, the substitutions don't need to touch the types, as there is no possible dependencies!
+Intuitively, this encodes a substitution of contexts: because we are working with a simple type theory, the substitutions don't need to touch the types, as there are no possible dependencies!

 ```agda
 open Cartesian-fibration